-PRODUCT LEAK TYPE VAPORS NATURAL GAS Gas Lighter than air and will generally rise and dissipate.
-May gather in a confined space and travel to a source of ignition. with ai be toxi r.
-Vapors may c if inhaled a d by heat, sparks or flames and will form explosive mixtures of cause dizziness or asphyxiation without warning and may thigh concentrations.
-Contact with gas or liquefied gas may be injury and/or frostbite.
+PRODUCT LEAK TYPE VAPORS NATURAL GAS Lighter than air and will generally rise and dissignather in a confined space and travel to a source mixtures with a warning and m gnited by heat, sparks or flames and will form explosive air.
+Vapors may cause dizziness or asphyxiation without nay be toxic if inhaled at high concentrations.
+Contact with gas s may cause burns, severe injury and/or frostbite.
+HEALTH W HAZARDS be h air.
+Vapors matex toxic if inhaled ed by heat, sparks or flames and will form explosive mixtures ay cause dizziness or asphyxiation without warning and may at high concentrations.
+Contact with gas or liquefied gas may are injury and/or frostbite.